 The highways that give access to the first bridge over the Bosphorus demarcate Fikirtepe on its three sides.
 Southern Fikirtepe, abutting the upper-class sector of Kadıköy, is a typical case-study of local urban margins and micro-spatial segregation in Istanbul.
 The existing small factories along the E-5 urban highway (connected to the first bridge over the Bosphorus) and the service-sector job market of wealthy districts of Kadıköy and Moda explain the presence of workers coming from rural migrations.
 In the absence of a social housing policy, migratory flows in Istanbul led to informal developments.
-Implemented with the tacit agreement of the authorities, these gecekondu (literally “laid at night”) form about 60% Istanbul’s built edifices.
+Implemented with the tacit agreement of the authorities, these gecekondu (literally “laid at night[note]This word refers to self-built house in Turkish urban areas, with its derivative Apartkondu for small buildings.[/note]”) form about 60% Istanbul’s built edifices.
 As in Fikiperte, the high seismic risk to buildings is a strategic boon to the authorities.
 The latter, concerned with supporting the construction sector activities, concocted a series of laws.
 The formation of legal tools provided real leverages for the Ministry of Urbanism and Environment, as well as municipalities, to initiate colossal land transactions under the guise of “urban transformation”.
 Meaning, for the authorities, the ability to deeply reconfigure the social and urban fabric of the targeted zones.